maciejskorski/software_engineering/_sources/advanced_debugging.md

 Some issues are opinionated (formatting), some are breaking (missing imports in view of no install instructions).
 You can also run `pylint --errors-only --recursive=y code` to scan the whole code base.
-Modern linters are clever in discovering many issues, including the code logic, see this example where [linter warns about hanging requests](https://github.com/Pieski-Uw/Pieski-UW/actions/runs/4541474937/jobs/8003685163#step:5:29).

 ```{note}
 When working with Python apps, double-check that the right environment is enabled.